Skip to main content

 Yes, particularly for summer visits.
 Evening tours fill 5-10 days ahead in June-August.
 Book the tour you want before your trip — the better operators have limited group sizes (8-12 people) and sell out early.

-• Is Florence safe at night?
+Is it safe to walk around Florence at night?

 Top experiences